(Book 1: Lights, Captura, Action)

 ‘You three make good friends…’ Uncle Silver remarked, laughing.

-But when the laughter subsided, Uncle Silver regained some seriousness.
-He finished stitching Anurag’s arm, before he shared what was bothering him.
+But when the laughter subsided, Uncle Silver regained some seriousness as he finished stitching Anurag’s arm.

 ‘What about you two?’
 Madhu asked Ravi and Subro.